-Arising from any failure to drive and support the right corporate culture and attract, develop, engage and retain key personnel Delivery of the Group's strategy has core dependencies on attracting and retaining experienced and high-performing management and staff and building a strong and sustainable culture, driven by our purpose, our leadership, our performance management regime and our governance principles and objectives.

-The knowledge, skills, attitudes and behaviours of our employees, and the success with which these shape and define our culture, are central to our success.
+Simultaneously, delivery of the Group's strategy has core dependencies on attracting and retaining experienced and high-performing management and employees and building a strong and sustainable culture, driven by our purpose, our leadership, our performance management regime and our governance principles and objectives.
+The knowledge, skills, attitudes and behaviours of our employees, and the success with which these attributes shape and define our culture, are central to our success.